 Seville’s most important religious building, the majestic Cathedral of Saint Mary of the See is known as Europe’s third largest church and the world’s largest Gothic cathedral.
 Stunning both inside and outside, it was built between 1401 and 1506 on the site of an old mosque, as it was the case of other worship places in Andalusia, like Cordoba’s Mezquita.

 The interior of Seville Cathedral displays the monumental tomb of Italian explorer and navigator Cristoforo Colombo and a tall gold altarpiece in the Capilla Mayor, Great Chapel.
-Its majesty and opulence are the direct show of power of the Catholic rulers in the aftermath of the Reconquista, or Re-Conquest, and this is one of the reasons that make it definitely one of the best things to do in Seville.
+Its majesty and opulence are the direct show of power of the Catholic rulers in the aftermath of the Reconquista, or Re-Conquest, and this is one of the reasons that make it definitely one of the first and best things to do in Seville.

 Address of Seville Cathedral: Avenida de la Constitucion.